Becky-Jones/EpilepsyApp/README.md

 npm install react-native-simple-table --save

 ### To run the app
+Run npm run-script build to build the dist folder which is needed for the backend routes to work with the front end.
+If this fails, comment out this line in the tsconfig.json file -   "extends": "expo/tsconfig.base"

+Then run npm run-script build and it should build the dist folder successfully.
+To run the tests, run 'npm test' - this will run the jest task and run the unit tests.

 Run npm start to start both the backend server and the frontend on expo - you might have to run it from the cmd window but it must be located in the app (i.e. EpilepsyApp).

 ### To get it on your phone